laravel/docs/errors.md

 <a name="configuration"></a>
 ## Configuration

-The `debug` option in your `config/app.php` configuration file, which you may optionally publish using the `config:publish` Artisan command, determines how much information about an error is actually displayed to the user.
-By default, this option is set to respect the value of the `APP_DEBUG` environment variable, which is stored in your `.env` file.
+The `APP_DEBUG` environment variable determines how much information about an error is actually displayed to the user.

 During local development, you should set the `APP_DEBUG` environment variable to `true`. **In your production environment, this value should always be `false`.
 If the value is set to `true` in production, you risk exposing sensitive configuration values to your application's end users.**